gkorpal/latex-vim-tutorial/README.md

 Both editors require little extra config for comfy LaTeX editing, so the settings here are quite vanilla.

 The following options are relevant to both vim and neovim:
+(I apologise on behalf of Gitlab's vim syntax highlighting.)

 ```vim
 set number			" show number line